binarydream1/Bot-Binary.com/README.md

               ----------------------------------------------------------------
                                       {WARNING !!}
-     Trading binary option is very risky for your money.
+                         Trading binary option is HIGH RISK game.
                        Most people lose money instead of making it!!
          Using binary bot will increase the risk of losing your money exponentially.
                      Please trade only if you are ready to LOSE money!!

                         " Be Responsible with Your Decision "
                  ---------------------------------------------------------